Wild Cuisine of the Homestead: Venison Marsala

 The Wedding Cake

-I made the cake myself.
+I made our wedding cake myself.
 The cake was an apple spice cake with caramel mousse filling and caramel buttercream.
 The cake recipe was a modified cake mix.
-I should have used my intuition when preparing, It had way too much liquid in the recipe and I knew it.
+I should have used my intuition when preparing, It had way too much liquid in the recipe and I knew it!
 It turned out ok, but rather dense.
 The mousse and the frosting are to die for, I could eat them both with a spoon (I did actually)!
-We froze the cake top for our one year anniversary.
+We froze the cake top for our one-year anniversary.

 Meal Planner for a Big Event

 Preparing a big meal for a crowd does take some extra planning.
 My saving grace was my meal plan.
-Prior to the event, I sat down and determined the cook time needed for each item.
-I considered the last minute prep time.
+Prior to the event, I sat down and determined the cooking times needed for each item.
+I considered the last-minute prep time.
 What’s in the oven, or on the stove?
 I’ve only got so much space, how can I manage it and have dinner ready to serve at the same time?
 I wrote down the exact time I needed to start each item.
 When I got frazzled, and you will get frazzled, I stuck to my plan.

-Our gift to you is the Meal Planning printable available in the Subscriber’s Library.
+My gift to you is my Meal Planning printable available in the Subscriber’s Library.
 This is not your typical weekly menu plan, it’s a planning guide for a big event.
-Maybe you are planning a reception, a baby shower, possibly Thanksgiving.
+Maybe you are planning a reception, a baby shower, or a large family dinner.

 Original Recipe Sources